sameer/purisa.me/content/blog/svg2gcode_progress/index.md

 ![Screenshot of the web app showing file selection, a settings menu, and a button to generate G-Code](web_app.png)

-The web interface is functionally equivalent to the CLI.
+The web interface is functionally equivalent to the CLI tool.
 There are some added ergonomics like saving settings to [Web Storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) and on-the-fly validation:

 ![Screenshot of the settings modal for the web app showing different validation states (pass/fail) and an option to save settings](web_app_settings.png)

 It is written purely in Rust with the [Yew framework](https://yew.rs).
 The code is compiled to [WebAssembly](https://en.wikipedia.org/wiki/WebAssembly) using [Trunk](https://trunkrs.dev/), a web application bundler.
 The UI uses [Spectre.css](https://picturepan2.github.io/spectre/).
 This allowed me to make it:

-- Fast :runner:: WebAssembly enables svg2gcode to run at near native speeds
+- Fast :runner:: WebAssembly runs at near native speeds
 - Secure :lock:: user information never leaves the browser
 - Serverless <img src="/MaterialDesign-SVG/svg/server-off.svg" class="ico">: page assets are static and loaded once
 - Free to use :money_with_wings:: no hosting costs, but [sponsorships](https://github.com/sponsors/sameer)  are appreciated :slightly_smiling_face:

-The development lifecycle is fully automated using [GitHub actions](https://github.com/features/actions).
-Pushing a commit triggers workflow jobs to build, test, and publish the latest changes to [GitHub pages](https://pages.github.com/):
+Continuous deployment is done using [GitHub Actions](https://github.com/features/actions).
+Pushing a commit triggers workflow jobs to build, test, and publish the latest changes to [GitHub Pages](https://pages.github.com/):

 ![Screenshot of the list of GitHub actions workflows configured for the svg2gcode repository on GitHub](github_actions_workflow_list.png)

 ### Prebuilt binaries

 For those comfortable with the CLI but not too familiar with Rust, I set up [prebuilt binary downloads](https://github.com/sameer/svg2gcode/releases/).
-The [Rust Release Binary action](https://github.com/marketplace/actions/rust-release-binary) publishes binaries for x86-64 computers running Linux, Windows or OS X.
+The [Rust Release Binary action](https://github.com/marketplace/actions/rust-release-binary) publishes binaries for platforms with x86-64 processors running Linux, Windows or OS X.

 ## Custom G-Code Sequences